RTMecha/BetterLegacy/snapshots.md

 - The animation timeline should now use the Use Mouse As Zoom Point setting.
 - Object and Parent Object Search Popups now have a page system.
 - Tweaked some editor UI.
+- Added some functions to the Multi Object editor.

 ## Fixes
 - Fixed objects other than Beatmap Objects not having their song time autokill offset properly set when spawned from a prefab.